aicis/fresco/demos/distance/Readme.md

 * make run

-The build target runs the compilation process and generates a runnable jar with the set intersection demo as the main target.
+The build target runs the compilation process and generates a runnable jar with the distance demo as the main target.

 The run target runs the actual MPC computation and releases a result which is the distance between the two inputted points.
 For this demonstrator, it should